Debby Shriber, Director

 Brett Hausler, Assistant Director

 Brett joined the full-time staff as Assistant Director in 2014 after growing up at Crane Lake Camp as a camper, general counselor and songleader, and unit head.
 Brett graduated from the University of Massachusetts Amherst with a BA in Social Thought & Political Economy and a certificate in Public Policy and Administration.
-His experience inside the camp setting includes participating in the Machon (Counselor-in-Training) program, Olim and Cornerstone Fellowships, which provide intensive counselor training, and the Roswell Klal Yisrael Fellowship, which brings together a global network of Reform leaders to create new models for Jewish and Israel engagement.
-Brett is also a FJC Yitro Leadership Fellow, which provides training for Jewish camp assistant and associate directors from a diverse section of resident Jewish summer camps.
+His experience inside the camp setting includes participating in the Crane Lake Machon (Counselor-in-Training) program, Olim and Cornerstone Fellowships, which provide intensive counselor training, and the Roswell Klal Yisrael Fellowship, which brings together a global network of Reform leaders to create new models for Jewish and Israel engagement.
+Brett is also a graduate of the FJC Yitro Leadership Fellowship, which provides training for Jewish camp assistant and associate directors from a diverse section of resident Jewish summer camps.
 Outside of camp, Brett studied abroad in New Zealand, was an active member at the on-campus radio station by hosting a folk-rock music show, takes photographs for his small photography business, plays guitar, and officiates youth ice hockey in the winter months.